marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 ### Why do bridges present security risks?

-Because a bridge represnts a link between two seperate chains, the bridge can never be more secure than the consensus mechaism of either chain.
-For that reason, bridges will always be vulerable to successful 51% attacks on the underlying bridged chains, as [Vitalik Buterin points out](https://old.reddit.com/r/ethereum/comments/rwojtk/ama_we_are_the_efs_research_team_pt_7_07_january/hrngyk8/).
+Because a bridge represents a link between two separate chains, the bridge can never be more secure than the consensus mechanism of either chain.
+For that reason, bridges will always be vulnerable to successful 51% attacks on the underlying bridged chains, as [Vitalik Buterin points out](https://old.reddit.com/r/ethereum/comments/rwojtk/ama_we_are_the_efs_research_team_pt_7_07_january/hrngyk8/).

-Furthermore, Vitalik points out that bridges can creat systemic risk: as bridges proliferate willy-nilly, the security of the bridged ecosystem because as weak as the weakest link.
+Furthermore, Vitalik points out that bridges can create systemic risk: as bridges proliferate willy-nilly, the security of the bridged ecosystem because as weak as the weakest link.
 However, bridging is an essential feature of many protocols, and bridges are unlikely to disappear any time soon.
-Thus, we believe the goal should be strong, secure bridging, with security guarantees that approach the robstness of the underlying L1s.
+Thus, we believe the goal should be strong, secure bridging, with security guarantees that approach the robustness of the underlying L1s.

 Unfortunately, bridges are often much less secure than the consensus